Minneapolis prosecutors weighing evidence in JD.com CEO case

 Prosecutors are weighing whether to bring charges against Richard Liu after the Minneapolis Police Department turned over the findings of its initial investigation into accusations of rape against the JD.com founder, according to a statement released on Thursday by the Hennepin County Attorney's Office.

-REUTERS: Prosecutors are weighing whether to bring charges against Richard Liu after the Minneapolis Police Department turned over the findings of its initial investigation into accusations of rape against the JD.com founder, according to a statement released on Thursday by the Hennepin County Attorney's Office.
+REUTERS: Prosecutors are weighing whether to bring charges against Chinese businessman Richard Liu after the Minneapolis Police Department turned over the findings of its initial investigation into accusations of rape against the JD.com chief executive, according to a statement released on Thursday by the Hennepin County Attorney's Office.

 There will be no further comment on the matter until that decision is made, the statement said, and there is no deadline for a decision.

-Liu was arrested by Minneapolis police in late August on suspicion of rape.
-He was released in less than a day without charges and has since returned to China.
-He has denied any wrongdoing through a lawyer and has pledged to cooperate with Minneapolis police.
+Liu, founder of head of China's second-biggest online retailer behind Alibaba , was visiting Minneapolis for an academic program at the University of Minnesota when he was arrested by city police on Aug.
+31 on suspicion of rape.
+He was released in less than a day without charges or a bail requirement and has since returned to China.

+A Minnesota-based lawyer for Liu, Earl Gray, previously said that Liu denies any wrongdoing, and that he does not expect his client to be charged.
+Gray declined to comment on Thursday.

+JD.com, backed by Walmart Inc , Alphabet Inc’s Google and China’s Tencent Holdings Ltd , wrote in a statement on Sept.
+6 that Liu had "resumed his work at JD.com and there is no interruption to our day-to-day business operations."
+It added that he would be willing to cooperate further with law enforcement.